Click Here to Download PDF

 Starting or buying a business necessitates research, risk, passion, courage and planning.
 To succeed you need to make the right opening moves and over the years we have mentored hundreds of clients through the business start-up phase.
 We have earned a reputation as a business start up specialist and developed a number of practical tools and checklists to help you fast track your business success.

-The business landscape has changed in this country courtesy of the GFC, technology and the internet.
+The business landscape has changed in this country courtesy of technology and the internet.
 Your website is your marketing hub and depending on your target market, social media could be your most important marketing medium.
 The harsh reality is that enthusiasm, money, hard work, talent or a great idea is not enough to guarantee success in business.

 If you are starting or buying a business the evaluation and establishment phases can be periods of great anxiety due to a combination of excitement, uncertainty and financial risk.
 Clearly the risks are real and the Australian Bureau of Statistics suggest that 42% of new businesses won’t be around in 3 years time.
-If you think buying a franchise reduces the risks consider the results of a franchise study in 2008 that revealed:

 While the small business journey can be challenging, it can also be very rewarding.
 Our role is to support and guide you through the process and it starts with the right opening moves.
 Unfortunately many people starting or buying a business fail because they don't seek or receive the right professional advice.
 Having assisted so many people in your situation you can benefit from our experience.
 We also believe business owners want a lot more than just basic accounting and tax compliance services from their accountant.
 Our client brief includes helping you grow your business, your revenue and profits and in time, build your personal wealth.